aivenaivenaiven/nosygopher/README.md

 COMMANDS:
      list     list interfaces nosygopher can sniff
-     help, h  Shows a list of commands or help for one command
+     sniff    print contents of packets on a network interface help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --interface value  interface device to sniff on (en0, bridge0) (default: "en0") --outpath value    path to write pcap file to, if left empty will not write --bpf value        berkeley packet filter string ('tcp and port 80') --quiet            if present will not log to stdout --promiscuous      capture in promiscuous mode --help, -h         show help
+   --help, -h     show help
    --version, -v  print the version

+$ nosygopher help sniff
+NAME:
+   nosygopher sniff - print contents of packets on a network interface

+USAGE:
+   nosygopher sniff [command options] [arguments...]

+OPTIONS:
+   --interface value, -i value  comma-separated list of interface devices to sniff on (e.g. en0,bridge0) (default: "en0") --outpath value, -o value    path to write pcap file to, if left empty will not write --bpf value, -b value        berkeley packet filter string ('tcp and port 80') --quiet, -q                  if present will not log to stdout --promiscuous, -p            capture in promiscuous mode
 ```